blueriver/MuraHeadlessExample/README.md

-# Super Simple Alpha Example of Mura as a Headless CMS
+# Super Simple Alpha Example of using Mura as a Headless CMS
 This is just an example to build upon and in no way represents best practice.
 You most like would use a web component framework like React.js or Vue.js with Mura.js rather than vanilla js.

 ## For this to work: